Liquor Licensing - Premises FAQs

 1. Can I have an application form for a new premises licence?

-Please go to the liquor licence Formfinder list look for premises licence/provisional premises licence – there are links to apply online and also guidance notes.
-Also require on the same page operating plan, risk assessment, Section 50 application form for Building Standards, Environmental Health, Planning.
-Remind that a designated premises manager must be a personal licence holder so can also complete personal licence form if required.
+Please go to the liquor licence Formfinder list and look for 'Premises Licence/Provisional Premises Licence' – there are links to apply online and also guidance notes.
+Also required, on the same page, are the operating plan, risk assessment, Section 50 application form for Building Standards, Environmental Health, Planning.
+A designated premises manager must be a personal licence holder so they can also complete a personal licence form if required.

 2. What is the fee?

 The fee is dependant on the rateable value of the premises.
 A breakdown of fees can be found on our Liquor Licensing Fees page.

 3. How long does a premises licence last for?